-927 Consultant Utilization, evidence for
+912 Consultant Utilization, evidence for

-Whether used in a direct or an indirect capacity, the utilization of all consultants, grant personnel and consulting firms twill be sufficiently evidences with:
+Whether used in a direct or an indirect capacity, the utilization of all consultants, grant personnel and consulting firms will be include the source documentation with:

 - A. Details of all agreements (e.g., work requirements, rate of compensation, and nature and amount of other expenses, if any) with the individuals or organizations providing the services and details of actual services performed. - B. Invoices or billings submitted by consultants, including sufficient detail as to the time expended and nature of the actual services performed, and - C. Consultant's work products and related documents, such as trip reports indicating persons visited and subjects discussed, minutes of meetings, and collateral memoranda and reports.